balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.addRoomMembersToRooms.md

 # sails.sockets.addRoomMembersToRooms()

-Subscribes all members of a room to one or more additional rooms
+Subscribe all members of a room to one or more additional rooms.

 ### Usage